OpenDataology/website/content/en/docs/distributions/azure/azureMySQL.md

 +++

-This section shows how to use Kubeflow kustomize to configure an external Azure MySQL database to store metadata.
+This section shows how to use OpenDataology kustomize to configure an external Azure MySQL database to store metadata.

 Microsoft [Azure Database for